trigger-corp/trigger.io-segmentio/module/docs/index.md

 ##Configuration options

-writeKey
+android_writeKey
+:	Android segment.io write key (You can find this on your segment.io project settings page)

+ios_writeKey
-:	segment.io write key (You can find this on your segment.io project settings page)
+:	iOS segment.io write key (You can find this on your segment.io project settings page)

+> ::important:: If you are using the same segment.io project for both Android and iOS you can simply set the keys to be identical to one another

 ##API